-- [1] The Complainant lodged a complaint with the Building Practitioners' Board (the Board) on 5 April 2016 in respect of Lalit Singh, Licensed Building Practitioner (BP 118531) (the Respondent). - [2] The complaint alleged the Respondent has, in relation to building work at [omitted]: - (a) failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an ownerbuilder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act); and - (b) has conducted himself or herself in a manner that brings, or is likely to bring, the regime under this Act for licensed building practitioners into disrepute (s 317(1)(i) of the Act). - [3] The Respondent is a Licensed Building Practitioner with a Carpentry Licence issued 22 August 2012. - [4] The Board has considered the complaint under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [5] The following Board Members were present at the hearing:
+- [1] The Complainant lodged a complaint with the Building Practitioners' Board (the Board) on 27 April 2016 in respect of Weida Lin, Licensed Building Practitioner (the Respondent). - [2] The complaint alleged the Respondent, in relation to building work at [omitted] has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [3] The Respondent is a Licensed Building Practitioner with a Brick and Blocklaying (Structural Masonry Veneer) Licence issued 9 August 2011. - [4] The Board has considered the complaint under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [5] The following Board Members were present at the hearing: